Is Car Insurance Cheaper If You Are Disabled?

 Discounts Available to Drivers with Disabilities

-Drivers with disabilities can still access certain discounts.
+No major insurance company offers a discount for any specific disability.
+However, drivers with disabilities can still access certain discounts.
 Some of the best discounts available to drivers with disabilities include:

 Telematics or Driver Tracking Devices: Many major insurance companies now offer discounts to individuals who install tracking devices into their vehicles.
 If you use an app or install a tracking device, for example, then your insurance company might give you a discount of up to 30% based on your usage.
 You can qualify for discounts based on safe driving behavior, low mileage, or driving outside of rush hour.